Efficient Multi-round LLM Inference over Disaggregated Serving: Offline Deployment Planning

 Subsequently, to establish the optimization target, we introduce an auxiliary variable $Z$, which represents the maximum P95 latency among all workers.
 We formulate this resource allocation problem as an Integer Linear Programming (ILP) problem~\cite{vielma2015mixed}:

 Constraints \textbf{(C1)} and \textbf{(C2)} establish P95 latency bounds of disaggregated inference.
-The coefficients $\tau_{\text{pre}}(n), \tau_{\text{dec}}(n)$ represent the estimated P95 latency\footnote{We adopt a simulator for estimating the P95 latency performance of different configurations based on the performance model, which is detailed in Appendix~\ref{sec:simulation}.} of a single prefill or decode worker replica configured with model parallelism degree $n$.
+The coefficients $\tau_{\text{pre}}(n), \tau_{\text{dec}}(n)$ represent the estimated P95 latency\footnote{We adopt a simulator to estimate the P95 latency of different configurations based on the performance model as well as the techniques proposed in \S\ref{sec:scheduling}, which is detailed in Appendix~\ref{sec:simulation}.} of a single prefill or decode worker replica configured with model parallelism degree $n$.
 Since the two constraints require that $Z$ must be at least as large as the P95 latency of any instantiated worker replica, minimizing $Z$ represents minimizing the worst-case P95 latency across all deployed worker replicas (i.e., optimizing the bottlenecked worker replicas).
 Constraint \textbf{(C3)} enforces the global GPU resource capacity.
 For each configuration with model parallelism degree $n$, the GPU consumption equals the product of the number of worker replicas ($x^{(n)}$ or $y^{(n)}$) and the parallelism degree $n$.
 This constraint ensures that the total number of GPUs allocated across all worker replicas does not exceed the available cluster capacity $N$.

 \textbf{Planning solver.} The formulation in Eq.~\eqref{eq:deployment_formulation} constitutes a multi-dimensional variant of the \textit{Unbounded Knapsack Problem}~\cite{pisinger1998knapsack}, requiring the solver to evaluate integer combinations of valid model parallelism degrees to identify the optimal resource allocation.
 We employ a standard Mixed Integer Linear Programming (MILP) solver~\cite{huangfu2018parallelizing} to solve this optimization problem.
 The solver accepts the simulated P95 latency coefficients $\tau_{\text{pre}}(n)$ and $\tau_{\text{dec}}(n)$ as constant parameters, and explores the feasible region defined by the integer vectors $\mathbf{x}$ and $\mathbf{y}$.
 This approach is computationally efficient for typical cluster scales (see Appendix~\ref{sec:planning_time} for details), and guarantees identification of the global optimum that balances both worker types while fully utilizing available GPU resources.